 This assignment relates to student learning outcomes 1 and 2.

-Assignment 2: Library Research Paper
+Assignment 2: Library Research Paper (45% of course grade)

 This assignment is a library research paper in which you will examine a particular mental health problem, or vulnerable population with whom you work.
 Examine intervention strategies you have employed for the mental health problem including referral issues, engagement, bio-psycho-social assessment (mind-brain-body involvement) and diagnosis, contracting, core/middle phase (including the use of relationship and expressions of resistance), termination, aftercare, and evaluation of practice, using one or two practice theories which we cover in class.
 Discuss your role as a social work clinician and how this role may differ from other service providers, including responsibility of leadership.
 Include issues of the working alliance, transference and countertransference as they may apply to treatment.
 Be sure to include material throughout the phases of treatment on diversity, ethics and values, and issues of social justice.
-Be sure to use APA citation style including, the use of subheadings, introductions, conclusions, etc. (15-20 pages, 12 pt.
-Times Roman, APA style).
+Be sure to use APA citation style including, the use of subheadings, introductions, conclusions, etc. (15-20 pages, 15-20 references, 12 pt.
+Times Roman, double spaced).
 Case material may be inserted for illustrative purposes.
 See attachment at end of this syllabus for further detail.

 Due: (Finals Week)